mrled/rasproj/onionpi/devnotes.markdown

 - I fucking cannot get fucking locales to fucking work fucking noninteractively.
 I keep having to fucking `dpkg-reconfigure locales` and fucking manually fucking select the fucking locale.
     - Maybe this will help. i don't fuckin know though. http://www.debian-administration.org/article/394/Automating_new_Debian_installations_with_preseeding
     - This fucking didn't fucking help: http://stackoverflow.com/questions/8671308/non-interactive-method-for-dpkg-reconfigure
+- The deboostrap steps I use result in some fucked up characters getting written to the serial console during boot.
+Still works to log in but it looks ugly.

 ## Experiments / troubleshooting